 Maintenance Schedule for Kawasaki ZRX1200

 Below is the maintenance schedule for the Kawasaki ZRX1200 motorcycles.
+I have simplified it somewhat to make it more suitable for web consumption.

 The big services come every 12,000 km (at 12k, 24k etc.) when you have to do a carb sync and check the valve gaps.